This is not a guide to places to stay, eat or drink!

-- Kiddley Winks were created by the 1830 beer act.
+- Beer Houses (colloquially Kiddley Winks) were created by the 1830 beer act.
 They were licenced to sell beer (only) by the Customs & Excise rather than by a Magistrate's Licence which was required by traditional Taverns and Inns.
 They were reputed to be the haunts of smugglers and often had an unmarked bottle of spirits under the counter which could be accessed by a wink to the barman.

 - Hotels were primarily for accommodation and food but may have included a bar open to non-residents.
 There are sub-categories commonly found: Family Hotels catered for the needs of the tourist.
 Commercial Hotels catered for the needs of the businessman (commercial travellers/trade representatives).
 Private Hotels were often intended for longer term residents (high class boarding houses).
 Temperance Hotels were any of the above which supported the no-alcohol, temperance movement.